songlunzhao/CodingPractice/docs/leetcode-solutions/doc/Notes.md

 # Java multi-threading -- need work

 Race condition -- both threads are "racing" to access/change the data.
+Dead lock -- both thread wait for another thread for some resources Volatile variable --
+ If you mark any variable as volatile, then all the threads can read its value directly from the main memory rather than CPU cache, so that each thread can get an updated value of the variable
+Thread starvation --
+is basically a situation or condition where a thread won’t be able to have regular access to shared resources and therefore is unable to proceed or make progress.
+This is because other threads have high priority and occupy the resources for too long.
+Live lock --
+Similar to deadlock, livelock is also another concurrency problem.
+In this case, the state of threads changes between one another without making any progress.
+Threads are not blocked but their execution is stopped due to the unavailability of resources.
+ Context switching --
+ It allows multiple processes to share the same CPU.
+In context switching, the state of thread or process is stored so that the execution of the thread can be resumed later if required.
+ ThreadLocal --
+ variables are special kinds of variables created and provided by the Java ThreadLocal class.
+These variables are only allowed to be read and written by the same thread.

 # relational db and non-relational db -- pros & cons